-OrganizationalDOE Office of Health, Safety and Security's Office ofRelationships andWorker Safety and Health Policy (HS-11) is responsibleReporting Structurefor approving and maintaining the training materials.
+The DOE Office of Worker Safety and Health Policy (HS-11) is responsible for approving and maintaining the additional standardized training materials.

-The establishment of a comprehensive and effective contractor site radiological control training program is the responsibility of line management and their subordinates.
-The training function may be performed by a separate training organization, but the responsibility for quality and effectiveness rests with line management.
+The establishment of a comprehensive and effective contractor site radiological safety training program is the responsibility of line management and their subordinates.
+The training function can be performed by a separate training organization, but the responsibility for quality and effectiveness rests with the line management.